Andreas Stamatiadis

-Andreas Stamatiadis (Ανδρέας Σταματιάδης; 16 August 1935 – 23 January 2025) was a Greek professional footballer who played as a forward for AEK Athens and a later manager.
+Andreas Stamatiadis (Ανδρέας Σταματιάδης; 16 August 1935 – 23 January 2025) was a Greek professional footballer who played as a forward for AEK Athens and later a manager.
 He was the longest serving captain of the club from 1960 to 1969.

 Early life

 Stamatiadis was born on 16 August 1935 in the refugee slum of Petralona.
-Child of a poor family, with an Asia Minor refugee father and mother from Mani, he met and experienced the German Occupation and its aftermath at a young age.
-Like many children of his generation, he too found a way out of the problems of everyday life by playing football in the abundant playgrounds of the neighborhood.
+Born into a poor family, with an Asia Minor refugee father and mother from Mani, he experienced the German Occupation and its aftermath at a young age.
+Like many children of his generation, he found a way out of the problems of everyday life by playing football in the abundant playgrounds of his neighborhood.

 Club career

-Stamatiadis started playing football in 1947 at AE Melandias.
-In 1950, at the age of 15, he signed a sport's card for Sparta Petralona, but a mistake in the signing of the card by the secretary of the team, essentially canceled his card.
-Then his father, Dimitris with the then coach of Sparta Petralona, Mimis Seltsikas, took him for a test to the infrastructure departments of AEK Athens in Nea Filadelfeia.
-Stamatiadis, encouraged by his father, was already a fan of the yellow-blacks, joined the team's academies.
-The experienced eye of the then coach of the men's team, Jack Beby, immediately recognized the talent, ability and scoring fluency of the diminutive striker and with appropriate advice and guidance helped his development and establishment as a left winger where he flourished during the rich of his career acquiring the nickname "the Arrow" ("Το Βέλος").
+Stamatiadis started playing football in 1947 at AE Melandria.
+In 1950, at the age of 15, he signed a sport's card at Sparta Petralona, but a mistake in the signing of the card by the secretary of the club, essentially canceled his card.
+Then his father, Dimitris with the manager of Sparta Petralona and former player of AEK Athens, Mimis Seltsikas, took him for a trial to the academy of AEK at Nea Filadelfeia.
+Stamatiadis who was encouraged by his father and was a supporter of the yellow-blacks, eventually became a member of their academies.

+The experienced manager of the men's team, Jack Beby, immediately recognized his potential and with appropriate advice and guidance helped his development and establishment as a left winger.
+There he flourished and at the peak of his career he earned the nickname "the Arrow" ("Το Βέλος").
 Beby's successor, Mario Magnozzi, gave him the opportunity to play for the first time in 1952 in a derby against Olympiacos.
-Thus, Stamatiadis managed to compete in two matches as a teammate of his childhood idol, Kleanthis Maropoulos, before the "Blonde Eagle", as was the nickname of the latter, retired as a footballer.
+Thus, Stamatiadis had the chance to compete in two matches alongside his childhood idol, Kleanthis Maropoulos, before the latter, retired as a footballer.